dyhes/zulip/docs/subsystems/events-system.md

 The complete system is about 2000 lines of code in `zerver/tornado/`, primarily `zerver/tornado/event_queue.py`.

-Zulip's event delivery system is based on "long-polling"; basically clients make `GET /json/events` calls to the server, and the server doesn't respond to the request until it has an event to deliver to the client.
+Aloha's event delivery system is based on "long-polling"; basically clients make `GET /json/events` calls to the server, and the server doesn't respond to the request until it has an event to deliver to the client.
 This approach is reasonably efficient and works everywhere